-When people on your network are connected to a shared folder, the icon of the folder on your desktop appears with faces in the center to indicate that it is in use.
+When people on the network are connected to your shared folder, its icon appears with faces in the center:

-△ Important: Copyright laws apply to sharing programs over a network as well as to copying programs from a floppy disk.
-Before you put programs inside shared folders or disks, check with any applicable licensing agreements and follow their specifications. △
+△ Important: Before you put programs inside shared folders or disks, remember that copyright laws may prevent those programs from being shared.
+Check the applicable licensing agreements and follow their specifications. \triangle

-Making a shared folder or disk private
+Turning off access to a shared folder or disk